lonesomegeek/LSG.GenericCrud/docs/Features/DTO.md

 The differences are:
 - The class inherits from a different type: a CrudController able to manage TDto, TEntity mapping
 - A second parameter is needed in the default constructor, this paramter is used to pass an injected auto mapper definition to the execution flow.

-## Samples TODO: Adjust where the new sample will place this feature, pretty sure that the samples need to be changed

-Here is a link to the DTO mapping source code sample: [Link](https://github.com/lonesomegeek/LSG.GenericCrud.Samples/tree/master/Sample.Dto)